 Sundance Sheepskin and Leather was established as a family business by Barry & Jean Anderson in 1971.
-Now, more than 40 years later, we pride ourselves in still being a small family owned and operated business.
+Now, almost 50 years later, we pride ourselves in still being a small family owned and operated business.
 We hand make all of our products in a small workshop in our small Colorado mountain town of Guffey.
-Since 1976 we have been marketing our products at juried arts and crafts fairs, as well as running a mail order business.
-Our children, Dylan and Corey have been involved from a very young age and have both been working full time with us for more than 10 years.
-Dylan currently works in production in Guffey, specializing in sheepskin boots and leather moccasins.
-In 2011 we expanded our retail marketing to include a brick and mortar store in Buena Vista, Colorado, run by Corey and her husband Scott.
+Since 1976 we have been marketing our products at juried arts and crafts fairs, as well as running a mail order business, and entered the digital age around the turn of the millennium with the introduction of sundanceleather.com.
+In 2011 we expanded our retail marketing to include a physical store in Buena Vista, Colorado, run by daughter Corey and her husband Scott.
 Learn more about our retail store at www.sundanceandfriends.com.
+With the death of founder and father Barry Anderson in 2018, his son Dylan and wife Jean have stepped up to continue to offer the full product line from the Guffey location, and continue to make top quality sheepskin and leather products from the finest US materials.

 Each and every one of our products is handmade by the Anderson family from the finest American materials.
 The quality and comfort of our products reflects the care that goes into each and every thing that we make.
 Since the beginning we have been designing, wearing, and improving our products with comfort and durability in mind.

 Although many of our materials are available at a lower cost through overseas suppliers, it is important to us to support and buy from American and local suppliers whenever possible.
 All of our sheepskins come from cold climate Colorado, New Mexico, and Western US sheep that have a superior, thicker pile and create a warmer, more comfortable and more durable product.
 The American techniques and standards for tanning also produce a much higher quality of sheepskin and leather, and conform to strict EPA guidelines that help protect the global environment.
 Buying from Sundance not only supports us, but local sheep ranchers as well.
-There are a few exceptions to our 100% US materials; the Tibetan Curly Sheep, which is a highly specialized product that is only available from overseas.
-Our outdoor rubber sole is made for us by a small injection-molding company in Mexico.
+There are a few exceptions to our 100% US materials; The crepe rubber sole option available on many of our products has to be imported from Asia, as the raw materials do not exist in this country.
+Also, our outdoor rubber sole is made for us by a small injection-molding company in Mexico.

 Green Business Practices